 ‘Plickers’ is a free Student Response System (SRS) for those without access to one to one devices in the classroom.
 All you need are some downloadable and printable class cards and one handheld device.
-The students hold their cards up based on their answer (A, B, C, D), the teacher scans the cards from anywhere in the classroom using a smartphone, tablet or ipad, or even the gym, and the responses are automatically entered.
-The class can view a graph of responses if you connect your computer to a projector and you can easily see who has and hasn’t entered a response.
-Teachers can ask any multiple choice or yes/no questions they wish.
+The students hold their cards up based on their answer (A, B, C, D), the teacher scans the cards from anywhere in the classroom using a smartphone, tablet or iPad, and the responses are automatically entered.
+You and the class can view a graph of responses if you connect your computer to a projector.
+Teachers can ask multiple choice questions or yes/no questions.

 Regular check-ins with your students during instruction aids formative assessment and future planning.
 Teachers often use thumbs up/down or hands up or fingers to try to gauge understanding or interest but these ‘systems’ are difficult if not impossible to track.
 Plickers allows you to actually save the individual student responses (and you don’t need to ‘give away’ any of your students’ information to do so).